Application for the Guaranteed Admission Program for Medicine

 Qualified applicants are also selected for an interview, with the interviewer’s assessment factoring into the admission decision.
 The interviewer’s goal is to develop a sense of the candidate’s personality and oral communication skills and to convey these qualities to the committee.

 The selection committee meets in the third week of January to review complete applications; all applicants are notified later that month by email whether they’ve been invited for interviews.
-Interviews are conducted in January, February and March at both the VCU Health campus and the Monroe Park campus.
+Interviews are conducted in January, February and March.
 Because of the limited number of guaranteed positions, not all applicants are interviewed, even though they may be highly qualified.

 Admission decisions are made based on a ranking of all potential students, utilizing each committee member’s assessment of the criteria.
 Since many factors are considered for acceptance, occasionally individuals with lower GPAs or SAT scores are ranked for an admission offer ahead of individuals with higher GPAs or SAT scores.

-Applications were received from more than 500 qualified high school seniors for the fall 2017 entering freshman class.
-In late March, 30 students received an acceptance letter.
-The average unweighted GPA of these students was 3.94 and their SAT scores ranged from 1350 to 1580 (critical reading and math) with an average of 1465.
-ACT composite scores ranged from 30 to 36 with an average of 34.
-In addition, accepted candidates had accumulated an average of 450 hours of healthcare-related experience.
+Applications were received from 735 high school seniors for the Fall 2022 entering freshman class.
+Eighty students were selected for an interview.
+In mid-March, 30 students received an acceptance letter.
+The average unweighted GPA for accepted candidates was a 3.91, and their SAT scores ranged from 1460 to 1590 (critical reading and math), with an average of 1530.
+ACT composite scores ranged from 32 to 36 with an average of 34.
+In addition, accepted candidates had accumulated an average of 490 hours of healthcare-related experience.